-- If you're using a tool like the Inspector tools inside Mozilla you can test out the CSS-Styles immediately inside the css-attributes, while you're looking at the page. - If you have a development server, you can test out the effects in a live environment.
+- If you're using a tool like the Inspector tools of Mozilla, you can test the CSS styles immediately inside the css-attributes, while you're looking at the page. - If you have a development server, you can test out the effects in a live environment.